itzVort3x1/interneting-is-hard/readme.md

 - Learn about various positioning like absolute, relative fixed.
 - How absolute works and how relate helps it be in the normal page flow
 - fixed helps with building navigation bars and does not move even on scroll.

+## Responsive Design (Chapter-9)
+- The responsive design (the mockups for each layout)
+- CSS rules for implementing each of those layouts
+- Media queries for conditionally applying those CSS rules